Skip to Content

 8 AM: Mist Trail to Vernal Falls

-➤ For those who don’t feel comfortable hiking alone, there’s the option of hiring a guide and going on a hiking tour with a group, or on a private hiking tour.
+➤ For those who don’t feel comfortable hiking alone, there’s the option of hiring a guide and going on a Guided Yosemite Hiking Excursion, or on a Private Guided Hiking Tour.

-7 PM: Complete your 2 day trip to Yosemite with dinner and/or drinks at the Ahwahnee Hotel where you can wonder at the sights and sounds of Yosemite National Park.
+7 PM: Complete your trip with dinner and/or drinks at the Ahwahnee Hotel where you can wonder at the sights and sounds of Yosemite National Park.

 Two Days in Yosemite – The Perfect Break